Handling deadlocks in IndexedDB readwrite transactions

 Problem Statement

-Concurrent readwrite transactions targeting overlapping object stores frequently trigger browser-level deadlock detection.
+Concurrent readwrite transactions targeting overlapping object stores frequently trigger browser-level lock contention.
 In offline-first architectures, this manifests as:

-AbortError: The transaction was aborted due to lock contentionTransactionInactiveError: DOMExceptionthrown when subsequent store operations attempt to execute on a dead transaction- Main thread stalls during high-frequency background sync, degrading PWA responsiveness
+AbortError: The transaction was aborted due to lock contentionTransactionInactiveError: DOMExceptionthrown when subsequent store operations attempt to execute on a completed transaction- Main thread stalls during high-frequency background sync, degrading PWA responsiveness

 Before implementing concurrency controls, verify baseline storage constraints and schema design against IndexedDB Architecture & Advanced Patterns.
 Unoptimized schemas exacerbate lock contention.